ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 It will provide a file with .heap extension which enables you to load it in the Chrome DevTools for further inspection.

 `npm install heapdump`

+#### Let's practice!

+Follow this [interactive tutorial](https://nbdev.surge.sh/#/gist/21885286a207c05bf1194a35490420c1) on how to use the Chrome DevTools for memory management.

 ****